Patterns in trees and quantum automorphism groups: Introduction

 The starting point of this work is the article \cite{junk2020almost}, where L. Junk and S. Schmidt and M. Weber improved the result of Erd\"os-R{\'e}nyi to prove that almost all trees contain two disjoint cherries.
 A consequence of this fact is that, by a criterion of S. Schmidt \cite[Thm 2.2]{schmidt2020quantum}, the corresponding quantum automorphism group is not only non-trivial, but even non-classical.
 Based on this, it is natural to wonder whether one can similarly prove structure results for ``almost all'' quantum automorphism groups of trees, and this is what we will do.

-More precisely, our main result (Theorem \ref{thm:main}) states that given a finite tree $P$ (called the \emph{pattern}), almost all trees contain a copy of $P$ attached through one of its vertices to the complement.
-Up to replacing $P$ by its rootification, this means that one can embed the (quatum) automorphism group of $P$ inside the one of the tree, thereby providing several almost sure properties of quantum automorphism groups of trees.
+More precisely, our main result (Theorem \ref{thm:main}) states that given a finite tree $P$ (called the \emph{pattern}), almost all trees contain a copy of $P$ attached through one of its vertices.
+Up to replacing $P$ by its rootification, this means that one can embed the (quantum) automorphism group of $P$ inside the one of the tree, thereby providing several almost sure properties of quantum automorphism groups of trees.

 Let us briefly outline the contents and organization of the paper.
 Section \ref{sec:preliminaries} contains preliminary material concerning finite graphs and the notion of pattern which is our main tool.
 Then, the main result is proven in Section \ref{sec:main}.
 The text ends with the short Section \ref{sec:applications} giving some consequences at the level of quantum automorphism groups.